 This list of resources is being constantly amended and updated so check back again soon for more information.

 It is well known that beavers engineer ecosystems and in doing so have a range of impacts on ecology, hydrology and geomorphology of aquatic systems, and human society.
 Prof. Richard Brazier and colleagues from University of Exeter have recently published a very readable overview of these impacts and what they will mean for the future as beavers continue to expand their range throughout the northern hemisphere.
 A recent paper from the Exeter team looked specifically at how beaver dams attenuate flow by examining records from four sites in Britain with different catchment characteristics (stream orders ranging from 2 to 4; agricultural or forest-dominated).
 Their findings showed flow attenuation across a range of rainfall conditions with a reduction in average flood flows of up to 60%.
 Altogether, their data provide compelling evidence that beavers can play a major role in delivering natural flood management in Britain.
 Recently Annegret Larsen and colleagues have published a very detailed review of the impacts of beavers on hydrology, geomorphology, biogeochemistry, and aquatic and terrestrial ecosystems.
 These depend to a large extent on the hydro-geomorphic and landscape context and how long beavers maintain ‘disturbance’ at a given site.
 This is quite a long read but well worthwhile to get an understanding of beaver-environment interactions.
 Another recent paper by Amanda Ronnquist and Cherie Westbrook explore the diversity in structure and hydrology of beaver dams at different sites in the Rocky Mountains.
 They provide an interesting classification of dams according to their flow state; this is related to the physical structure of the dams and their landscape setting.
-Full details and access to the papers can be found in the Beavers and land and water section below.
+Full details and access to these papers can be found in the Beavers and land and water section below.

 THE ECONOMIC VALUE OF ECOSYSTEM SERVICES